Mizzou-CBMI/COSMOS2/docs/source/faq.rst

     might contain 10 Tasks.
 The first Task may pull a large file to local disk that Tasks 2-8, reducing the number of times the large file has to be read
     *from the shared filesystem* to once.
 The last Task will push the final output back to the shared filesystem, and likely delete some intermediate/temporary files.
 To be clear, this involves a Cosmos pipeline submitting another Cosmos pipeline as a job.
 This is what we do in production, and has other advantages such as modularizing different aspects of our pipeline.
+It had the added benefit of greatly increasing I/O for the jobs that are reading from local disc, rather than the shared file system.